Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Results

 \subsection{SLAM Results}

 We recall that generating accurate maps requires accurate trajectory estimation, as the drone's trajectory represents the foundation for projecting the distance measurements in the world frame, as shown in Section~\ref{sec:algo-scans}.
-Therefore, we proceed by assessing the performance of the SLAM in correcting the trajectory errors, and then generate the map and evaluate its accuracy.
+Therefore, we proceed by assessing the performance of the SLAM in correcting the trajectory errors and then generate the map and evaluate its accuracy.
 The experiments in this section only involve one drone agent.
 To evaluate the performance of the SLAM algorithm in correcting the trajectory, we check how close the estimated poses are to the ground truth poses provided by the mocap.
 Given a set of estimated poses $\vec{x}_1 \ldots \vec{x}_n$, the corresponding set of ground truth poses is $\vec{x}_1^{GT} \ldots \vec{x}_n^{GT}$.
 We mention that we use a reduced representation of the poses, each consisting only of the x and y coordinates.
-The pose estimation root-mean-squared-error (RMSE) of the optimized poses w.r.t. the ground truth is computed as in Equation~\ref{eq:rmse_poses}.
+The pose estimation Root-Mean-Squared-Error (RMSE) of the optimized poses with respect to the ground truth is computed as in Equation~\ref{eq:rmse_poses}.

-To evaluate the pose correction performance, we proceed with an experiment where the drone is autonomously flying in a simple maze of square shape, with another square obstacle in the middle, just as shown in Figure~\ref{fig:slam-a} or \ref{fig:slam-b} -- in blue.
+To evaluate the pose correction performance, we proceed with an experiment where the drone is autonomously flying in a simple maze of square shape, with another square obstacle in the middle, just as shown in Figure~\ref{fig:slam-a} or \ref{fig:slam-b} in blue or in Figure~\ref{fig:mazes_multi}-a.
 The drone starts flying from the bottom left corner of the square and completes the loop three times.
-It flies at constant height of \SI{0.6}{\meter} and uses an exploration speed of $v_{exp}=\SI{0.8}{\meter / \second}$, acquiring scans in each waypoint.
-Whenever it revisits a waypoint, it uses ICP scan matching to create SLAM constraints w.r.t. the scans acquired in the first trajectory loop.
+It flies at a constant height of \SI{0.6}{\meter} and uses an exploration speed of $v_{exp}=\SI{0.8}{\meter / \second}$, acquiring scans in each waypoint.
+Whenever it revisits a waypoint, it uses ICP scan matching to create SLAM constraints with respect to the scans acquired in the first trajectory loop.
 After flying the three loops, the poses are optimized by running SLAM.